 OS-level voice control.
 Infina opens apps, switches apps and tabs, and sends prompts as real Mac actions by voice.
 VoiceInk types text; the rest of the Mac is not its concern.

 Raw by default, polish on demand.
 Infina's base output is raw and instant on purpose, because AI models do not need punctuation repaired before they read a prompt.
-When a human is the reader, the optional $10/month cloud add-on adds sharper cloud transcription and cleanup by large language models via our cloud AI providers (Together AI and Groq), plus languages beyond the English-only base product, with its own 7-day trial.
-You own the app either way.
+When a human is the reader, the optional $9.99/month cloud add-on adds sharper cloud transcription and cleanup by large language models via our cloud AI providers (Together AI and Groq), plus languages beyond the English-only base product, with its own 7-day trial.
+The base product still runs on your Mac either way.

 The price difference, in context

 So the real question is what your dictation is for.
-If it is occasional notes, VoiceInk's price is hard to argue with.
+If it is occasional notes, VoiceInk's price is hard to argue with, and we would not try.

 If you speak thousands of words of prompts a day, the hands-free loop and voice control are the difference between a dictation utility and a working style.
-That is what the extra $50 to $74 buys, and it pays for itself against any subscription within the year.
+That is what the difference in price is buying.
 Details on our pricing page.

 Who should buy which